Ministry Evaluation Form: A Guide to Assess & Improve Church Programs

 When you've finished your church ministry evaluation, there is still more to do.
 In the final phase, you'll go back to your original ministry plan and make the necessary changes.

-This includes changing any aspect of the ministry based on how you want it to more effectively meet your goals.
+You may modify any aspect of the ministry to meet your goals better.
 For instance, you might:

 • Increase or decrease the amount of funding your ministry receives.